edjubert/redox-layout/README.md

 ## Programmer mod
-This mod is inspired by programmer [programmer dvorak layout](https://www.slant.co/options/18047/~programmer-dvorak-review) But I didn't swap numbers and special chars, maybe due to AZERTY like allergy.
-This mod is more to test if it is more natural to write numbers this way as I still cannot get use of the 1234567890 layout.
+This mod is inspired by programmer [programmer dvorak layout](https://www.slant.co/options/18047/~programmer-dvorak-review) This mod is more to test if it is more natural to write numbers this way as I still cannot get use of the 1234567890 layout.

 ## Credits